mel-project/docs.earendil.network/en/getting-started/using-havens.md

 # Using and hosting havens

 **Havens** are anonymously hosted services, similar to [onion services in Tor](https://community.torproject.org/onion-services/).
-By hosting a haven, you can serve a TCP or UDP service, like a website, IRC server, or similar.
+By hosting a haven, you can serve a TCP service, like a website, IRC server, or similar.
 Both you and your users will then be protected by Earendil's anonymity guarantees.

 This tutorial will teach you how to use and host basic Earendil havens.